 Format: Originally recorded on 2 sound cassettes.
-Reformated in 2010 as 3 digital wav files.
+Reformatted in 2010 as 3 digital wav files.
 Duration is 1 hrs., 47 min.

-Collection Summary: An interview of James Ackerman conducted 1991 January 2, by Robert F. Brown, for the Archives of American Art.
+Summary: An interview with James Ackerman conducted 1991 January 2, by Robert F. Brown, for the Archives of American Art.